 Development and construction of new commercial real estate in the United States – office, industrial, warehouse and retail – generates significant economic growth at the state and national levels.

 An annual NAIOP Research Foundation study measures the valuable contribution to GDP, salaries and wages generated and jobs supported from the development and operations of commercial real estate.

-The data source is Economic Impacts of Commercial Real Estate, 2021 U.S. Edition, published by the NAIOP Research Foundation.
+The data source is Economic Impacts of Commercial Real Estate, 2022 U.S. Edition, to be published soon by the NAIOP Research Foundation.